-Choosing LLMs for AI Agents: Cost, Latency, Intelligence Tradeoffs
+Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 The AI agent prototype works.
 Demos go well.
 Then production reveals the problem: $47 per user conversation.
 Or the voice agent feels sluggish – users notice the 2-second pauses.
 Or it handles 80% of scenarios perfectly but fails unpredictably on the other 20%.